Test Code LAB3240 HIV-1 RNA Detection and Quantification, Plasma

 1. Ship specimen frozen on dry ice.

-2. If shipment will be delayed for more than 24 hours, freeze plasma specimen at -20 to -80° C until shipment on dry ice.
+2. If shipment will be delayed for more than 24 hours, freeze plasma specimen at -20 to -80° C before shipment and then transport on dry ice.

 Specimen Required